 How to avoid conflict

-Due diligence and communication.
+Most people we encounter are not high-conflict individuals.
+Most of the time, due diligence and communication make all the difference.
 Plan ahead and research, just like preparing for a meeting, presentation, or any other communication exchange.
 What are the values of the opposition — i.e. what is relevant?
 What does the other side see as credible collateral or capital?
 How can you most efficiently establish a mutual understanding and resolution?

 It really is amazing how often the conflicts from my youth came down to simple miss-communications.